Ponatahi

 Ponatahi is a community in the South Wairarapa District of New Zealand's North Island.
-It is located near the Ruamahanga River south-southeast of Carterton and north east of Greytown.
+It is located near the Ruamāhanga River south-southeast of Carterton and north east of Greytown.
 Nearby smaller settlements include Longbush to the south and Gladstone to the east.

 Ponatahi is lowly populated and situated in a hilly rural area.
 The nearest state highway is State Highway 2 and the nearest railway is the Wairarapa Line, both in Carterton.
 Although there is a Ponatahi Christian School, it is no longer in Ponatahi but is located in Carterton.